aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/master-email-filtering-java-aspose-email-guide/_index.md

 // Build and execute the query as needed here.
 ```

-### Filter Emails on Specific Sender
+### How to Filter Emails by Specific Sender?

-#### Overview
+The `ImapQueryBuilder` can target a single email address or an entire domain by matching the `From` header.
+This enables you to isolate communications from trusted partners or to filter out unwanted senders.

-Focus on emails from a specific sender using domain or email address:
+Providing the exact address (e.g., `user@example.com`) or a domain pattern (e.g., `@example.com`) yields precise results directly from the server.

 ```java
 MailQueryBuilder builder = new MailQueryBuilder();